Camp Totokett

 Camp Totokett also seeks to promote individual, family and community connections between urban and suburban participants.

-Camp staff (except for our waterfront director) is made up entirely of community volunteers, including high school and college students, teachers, nurses, physicians and clergy.
+Our camp staff is mainly community volunteers, including high school and college students, teachers, nurses, physicians and clergy.

 Through bringing together diverse urban and suburban groups, camp serves strongly as a bridge spanning geographic, socioeconomic, racial and religious lines.
 All participants develop new understandings, compassion, lasting friendships and respect for each other.